Ujjalt/ujjaltimshina/_pages/about.md

   <p style="font-family: Georgia, serif;">This understanding is shaping me how I approach my research and studies.
 Mathematics, for me, is not a performance of knowledge but a patient and honest pursuit of it, one that demands both rigor and humility in equal measure.</p>

   <hr style="border:0; border-top:1px solid #b8cee8; margin:18px 0;">
+<p style="font-family: Georgia, serif;">I ended up in mathematics by accident.
+After class 12th, I had no cellphone, no electronic devices, and very little idea of what to do next.
+The world beyond my immediate surroundings was largely invisible to me.
+There was no one guiding me, no roadmap.
+For me, there was only one option that felt real — filling up a form in one of the Sikkim government colleges, the way everyone around me did.
+That was the horizon I could see.</p>

+<p style="font-family: Georgia, serif;">I wanted to study Physics — Nuclear Physics, specifically.
+I went to a nearby cyber cafe, asked the person there to fill up the form with Physics as my first priority and Mathematics as the second.
+He switched them.
+My name appeared in Mathematics.
+That was it.
+Not a decision.
+Not a calling.
+A clerical error.</p>

+<p style="font-family: Georgia, serif;">In the beginning I understood almost nothing.
+I copied Gallian line by line.
+I wrote down every word of Professor S.H.
+Kulkarni's NPTEL lectures on Real Analysis into two thick hardcover notebooks — whatever he spoke, I wrote.
+I still have those notebooks.
+For most of my graduation, that was my reality: not mathematics, but a slow, confused search for how to learn mathematics.
+I did not know what I was doing.
+I was not sure anyone could tell me.</p>

+<p style="font-family: Georgia, serif;">Then, towards the end of my graduation, I had the opportunity to attend the Mathematics Training and Talent Search Programme — MTTS Level 1.
+It was the first time I understood what mathematical learning was actually supposed to feel like.
+The confusion did not disappear overnight, but something shifted.
+A direction appeared where before there had been none.
+I also understood, clearly and a little painfully, how lost I had been all along.</p>

+<p style="font-family: Georgia, serif;">Sikkim University came after that, and it gave me what graduation could not — good teachers, proper courses, and a sense that I was finally moving forward.
+But the gaps from those early years kept slapping me on basic things, foundational things.
+Some of them still do.</p>

+<p style="font-family: Georgia, serif;">Through all of it I kept teaching.
+Classmates who bunked lectures would come to me after.
+I taught them Measure Theory and Topology — full courses, more or less.</p>

+<p style="font-family: Georgia, serif;">I didn't choose mathematics.
+Mathematics somehow adjusted with me — and so far, neither of us has walked away.</p>
 <p style="font-family: Georgia, serif; color: #2f4f2f;">
   My name is Ujjal Timshina, and I am currently a PhD scholar in the Department of Mathematics at the
   <a href="https://www.iiitd.ac.in/people/phd/current" style="color: #145a32; font-weight: bold; text-decoration: none;">